furechan/nbmask/README.md

 Simple ipython extension to mask sensitive data like credentials from notebook cell outputs.
 This extensions may be useful to avoid inadvertently displaying sensitive data in public notebooks.
-The extension modifies the ipython display system to try and mask any occurence of any of the given strings that appear in textual outputs from printing, logging and the native display system.
+The extension modifies the ipython display system to try and mask any occurence of sensitive data that may appear in textual outputs from printing, logging and the native display system.

 ## Usage